Meade ETX 90 RA Review

 the long version of the review for more information, read on.

-motion controls on both axes.
+also has slow motion controls on both axes.

 The Questar, besides having all these mechanical features in far superior

 quality, has in addition a built-in Barlow lens, an ultra-handy finder system

 that uses the same eyepiece as the main telescope, a star chart on the barrel